I’m new, what do I need to bring to a class?

-The Studio Pilates sessions are booked as either 1, 2 or 3 people during the session.
+The Physiotherapy Group Exercise sessions are booked as either 1, 2 or 3 people during the session.
 They are highly personalised sessions, which look specifically at your body and focus on treating any condition you have.
-At these sessions, you will receive a physiotherapy biomechanical assessment as well as strategies to use at home to improve movement.
+At these sessions, you will receive a physiotherapy biomechanical assessment, a prescriptive exercise program which may include Pilates based repertoire and equipment, as well as strategies to use at home to improve movement.

 Who is at risk of inappropriate Pilates exercises?

-If you have had any of the following then a Clinical Pilates class is the best starting point for you.
+If you have had any of the following then a Physiotherapy Group Exercise class is the best starting point for you.

 • Currently experiencing pelvic prolapse and after prolapse surgery; after a hysterectomy; after bladder surgery; during and after menopause; during and after pregnancy

 • Increased pelvic floor muscle tension or pelvic floor muscle spasm